KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

  and pulling the soul toward remembrance and synthesis.

 • Through **entropic alignment**,
- it may appear equally potent—
+ it may appear equally potent —
  yet its motion tends toward:
  fragmentation, distortion, or dominion.